sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-05_bhaskara-and-differential-calculus.md

 +++
-title = "bhAskara and differentialxa0calculus"
+title = "bhAskara and differential calculus"

 +++
 It is fair to state that bhAskara provides a clear description of the